illusio666/employee_attrition_analysis/README.md

 ## Hypotheses and validation approach

-There are 4 hypotheses that the business has asked to be addressed as part of this analysis:
+There are 4 hypotheses that the business has asked to be validated as part of this analysis:

 1) Attrition is spread evenly across all departments, with no single department having a statistically-significant higher attrition.
 2) Employees living further away from work are more inclined to leave, as commute times are a factor in work:life balance